Bolt of Divine Retribution

 - In many cultures, including Ancient Hellenic ones, "lightning" is described as "divine fire."

 - The common Indo-European pantheon has this as the primary attribute of the sky god Dyeus, from which developed the Greek Zeus, the Hindu Indra, and Norse Tyr; later, other gods got this attribute as religion changed over time (for instance, as Tyr was displaced in the Norse pantheon by Odin and Thor, they took on some of his attributes).

 - Classical Mythology: Zeus was well known for throwing lightning bolts.
 Makes sense, as besides being king of the gods, he was also god of the sky.
-The story of Ixion—zapped for flagrant abuses of Sacred Hospitality (e.g. trying to bone Hera while a guest in Zeus' own house)—is probably the most notable.
+The story of Ixion—zapped for flagrant abuses of Sacred Hospitality (e.g. trying to rape Hera while a guest in Zeus' own house)—is probably the most notable.

 - Norse Mythology:

 - Odin's spear Gungnir, which is sometimes compared to a thunderbolt and said to never miss.